 Mr. Delgado has served on the Board of Directors since May 27, 2015.
 Lieutenant Commander Delgado is a retired United States Navy SEAL, with over twenty-nine years of active and reserve service.
 In 2006, he was mobilized with SEAL Team THREE for a combat tour in Ramadi, Iraq, receiving a Navy Commendation Medal with Combat "V".
 He has served with SEAL Teams TWO, THREE, FOUR, EIGHTEEN and Special Operations Command Central and South.
 His tours of duty have included the Middle East, Europe, Africa and South America.
 Mr. Delgado has a wealth of expertise that has been refined not only in a military environment, but also extensively in the governmental sector, where he has been responsible for budgets, training, and logistics for thousands of people.
 He has trained thousands of students in the use of weapons, demolition, physical security and executive protection.
 Mr. Delgado is also a retired Special Agent with Homeland Security Investigations (HSI), Palm Beach County, Florida.
-Throughout his career, Special Agent Delgado has conducted Active Shooter Response Training seminars around the country and is recognized as an expert in this field.
+Throughout his career, Special Agent Delgado served in a number of positions including being a member of the Joint Terrorism Task Force (JTTF), Miami field office.
+Over the past fifteen years Mr. Delgado has conducted Active Shooter Response Training seminars around the country and is recognized as an expert in this field.
 He has served on Governor DeSantis's Committee on Public Safety during the Governor's transition.
 Mr. Delgado is also a successful entrepreneur and patent holder, having started, managed, and sold numerous enterprises.
 He is co-founder of ASR Alert Systems, a newly developed technology designed to drastically enhance response time of law enforcement and victims in an active shooter event.
 The ASR Threat Alert System simultaneously alerts law enforcement, end users of the system, 911-disptach, and nearest trauma hospitals within seconds.
 Mr. Delgado's core values of honesty, integrity, and generosity are what have helped propel him to his current success.
-These same qualities inspire him to give back to the communities in which he resides.
-He mentors teenagers who make career decisions to enlist in the military and he sits on the Naval Academy selection board on behalf of Senato
+These same qualities inspire him to give back to the communities in